Slamy/Wiki_MiSTer/Home.md

 MiSTer uses Linux for house-keeping duties such as loading data from the SD card.
 You might expect such a system to take considerable time to boot, but this isn't the case.
 The version used by MiSTer has been optimized to only take a couple of seconds to boot.
 Most monitors and TV require a longer time to lock on the video signal and start to display, so the result is that the MiSTer has an "instant-on" feel, like original hardware back in the day.

 ## More info
-Discussion about the project is [here](http://www.misterfpga.org/).
+To learn more, or to get help with the project you can join us on the [Forums](http://www.misterfpga.org/) or our [Discord server](https://discord.gg/4xKVg4XVYn).
 If you would like to make changes to the wiki, please consult project maintainers before changing the list of cores in the side bar.